Frozen Pumpkin Pie MartiniThis Post May Contain Affiliate Links. Please Read Our Disclosure Policy

 Pumpkin puree and spices give this martini a traditional pumpkin pie flavor.

-Finally, this cocktail is topped up with a generous squeeze of Reddi-wip and sprinkled with cinnamon for a perfect finishing touch.
+Finally, this cocktail is topped up with a generous dollop of whipped cream and sprinkled with cinnamon for a perfect finishing touch.

-Top with Reddi--wip and a sprinkle of cinnamon.
+- Top with whipped cream* and a sprinkle of cinnamon.